carlosdamazio/carlosdamazio.github.io/_posts/2018-07-25-[EN]-An overview of-Python data model.md

 }
 {% endhighlight %}

-The for syntax is where i'd like to point out when we're running through the array.
+The for syntax is where I'd like to point out when we're running through the array.
 Now take a look at the same thing Python does:

 {% highlight python %}